elchaparrito1/Javascript-Biblia/React.md

 React allows you to effectively re-construct your DOM in JavaScript and push only those changes to the DOM which have actually occurred.

-JSX is just syntactic sugar, taking things like const tag - <h1>Hello</h1>

-and using React.createElement() to create just plain old javascript objects.
+JSX is just syntactic sugar, taking things like const tag - <h1>Hello</h1> and using React.createElement() to create just plain old javascript objects.
 If you do createElement() in the browser, you will see an object get generated.

-But, now that we have a hug object of React elements, how would say our App component makes these into actual dom elements?
+But, now that we have a huge object of React elements, how would say our App component make these into actual dom elements?

 ReactDOM in turn, recursively creates nodes depending on their 'type' property and appends them finally to the DOM.